-Gellify Appoints Enrique Ortega As Ceo, Ushering In A New Era Of Innovation And Growth
+GELLIFY Appoints Enrique Ortega as CEO, Ushering in a New Era of Innovation and Growth

 Further enhancing GELLIFY's commitment to knowledge exchange and thought leadership, the 'Purple Podcast' series, through engaging conversations, delves into the latest trends, disruptive technologies, and emerging opportunities that are reshaping the innovation landscape.
 This series is set to inspire, inform, and empower individuals across sectors to harness the transformative potential of innovation.

-Commenting, Enrique Ortega said,“We have been preparing these two initiatives with care over the past couple of months and I'm very excited to launch them now.
-They will bring together different ways of thinking, different ways of understanding and executing innovation and hopefully spark new ideas in a continueffort to contribute to the region's innovation journey.”
+Commenting, Enrique Ortega said, “We have been preparing these two initiatives with care over the past couple of months and I’m very excited to launch them now.
+They will bring together different ways of thinking, different ways of understanding and executing innovation and hopefully spark new ideas in a continuous effort to contribute to the region’s innovation journey.”

-On his appointment, he added:“I am thrilled to lead the exceptional team at GELLIFY Middle East.
-We will continue the path that we initiated some time back and that differentiatesfrom others: being close to our clients, always value-driven, with pragmatic and actionable advice, tailor-made solutions and collaborative partnerships.”
+On his appointment, he added: "I am thrilled to lead the exceptional team at GELLIFY Middle East.
+We will continue the path that we initiated some time back and that differentiates us from others: being close to our clients, always value-driven, with pragmatic and actionable advice, tailor-made solutions and collaborative partnerships.”

 Short and medium term priorities under Enrique's leadership include bolstering client support, diversifying the brand portfolio, and doubling down on innovation advisory and data strategy services aligned to the needs expressed by clients.